darrylcousins/todo-tutorial/4-brunch-express/README.md

 $ wget https://raw.githubusercontent.com/darrylcousins/todo-tutorial/main/4-brunch-express/todo/brunch-config.js
 ```

 The server will now run on port 3333.
+Take a look at /hello.

+## Add Assets

 To make it meaningful to go forward brunch requires an app folder with assets and code.

 ```bash
 $ mkir -p app/assets